 Paul earned his J.D. from DePaul University College of Law.
 He holds a B.A. in political science and communication from DePaul University.

-Outside of his work in the legal arena, he spends time with his wife and son as well as golfing, reading, traveling and supporting Chicago sports teams.
+Outside of his work in the legal arena, he spends time with his son as well as golfing, reading, traveling and supporting Chicago sports teams.